Chris8one/MS1-my_portfolio/README.md

 - For the styling of the content.

-#### JavaScript/JQuery

-- Click event to close the collapsible menu when clicked.

 #### [Bootstrap 4](https://getbootstrap.com/)

 - Was used for the grids, the responsive design and for design.